perseids-project/perseids_docs/admin.md

       :log_message: "<ID> Edited by <USER> via Perseids."

  Passthrough Community passthrough uri value: https://github.com/userx/myrepo

+### Changing Default Email Templates

+The default email templates that get added to new boards are defined in the [Puppet template for the SoSOL board_mailers.yml](https://github.com/perseids-project/perseids-puppet/blob/master/site-modules/sosol/templates/board_mailers.yml.epp).

+### Updating Terms of Service

+The default terms of service text is kept in the [Puppet template for the SoSOL site.terms.erb](https://github.com/perseids-project/perseids-puppet/blob/master/site-modules/sosol/templates/initializers/site.terms.erb.epp).
+To update the terms of service you should update this text, and then also increase the terms version number via the `config.current_terms_version` setting in the [Puppet template for the SoSOL site.rb](https://github.com/perseids-project/perseids-puppet/blob/master/site-modules/sosol/templates/initializers/site.rb.epp).

 ## Additional Resources

 [Video of Admin Functionality Walk-Through](https://github.com/perseids-project/perseids_docs/blob/master/admin.md)